sebastian-mutz/fsml/paper/paper.md

 # Past and Ongoing FSML Projects

 The FSML procedures for clustering and linear discriminant analysis were reworked from the code used for climate pattern detection and explanation [@mutz2018, @mutz2019].
 FSML's empirical orthogonal functions and analysis of variance were used in [@mutz2025].
-FSML's distribution function are currently used for modelling climate extremes in a parallel GPU computing environment.
+FSML's distribution functions are currently used for modelling climate extremes in a parallel GPU computing environment.

 # Future Development